-Alex Cunningham Head of Carpentry & Design
+Alex Cunningham Head of Design and Operations

 With a Masters in Mechanical Engineering from Bristol, Alex loves to get his hands on big and wonderful build projects and is inspired by initiatives that champion sustainability, reuse and social impact.
 From developing treehouses in Brazil, volunteering on a ferro-cement boat in Spain, building with recycled materials at a Texan social enterprise or working on experimental structures with the Architectural Association, Alex injects his passion and experience to push the limits of the design.
 After working at a top engineering consultancy in London, Alex turned his hand to carpentry, developing a lighting and furniture range that promotes both traditional and contemporary manufacturing techniques.
 His love of natural materials comes through in his designs, working with his hands is what makes him happy...and he makes a killer sourdough!